fourlastor/dante/README.md

 ## Loading images

-You'll have to implement either `ImgGetter` to load images, if you need to load bitmaps (e.g. from the network) you can use `ImgGetter.BitmapGetter`:
+You'll have to implement either `ImgLoader` to load images, if you need to load bitmaps (e.g. from the network) you can use `ImgLoader.BitmapLoader`:

 ```java
 FlavoredHtml flavoredHtml = new FlavoredHtml.Builder(context)